Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Methodology

 \subsection{Preliminaries}

 We make the following definitions to facilitate our description of the methodology.

-\shaohua{ \begin{definition}[Object] An object refers to a typed entity.
-Each object is an instance of a Move struct or enum type that possesses the key abilities. \end{definition} } Objects can be created by a transaction or persist in on-chain blockchain storage.
+\begin{definition}[Object] \shaohua{An object refers to a typed entity.
+Each object is an instance of a Move struct or enum type that possesses certain abilities.} \end{definition} Objects can be created by a transaction or persisted in on-chain blockchain storage.
 The \verb|v1| and \verb|v2| in Figure~\ref{fig:motivation_our} are two objects created by the transaction.
 On-chain objects are created and stored by some transactions.
-A new transaction can use on-chain objects \zq{owned by the transaction sender}, or are simply shared objects.
-On-chain objects are non-``Hot Potato'' by definition and thus a fuzzer can directly use them as long as the type is matched.
+A new transaction can use on-chain objects \zq{owned by the transaction sender} or shared objects.
+On-chain objects are non-``Hot Potato'' by definition, and thus a fuzzer can directly use them as long as the type is matched.

-\begin{definition}[Transaction] A transaction $S$ in Move is a sequence of function calls without control flows. \end{definition} On both Sui and Aptos, the two prevailing blockchains that adopt the Move language, a transaction could carry multiple Move function calls with slightly different implementation details.
-Sui supports \textit{Programmable Transaction Block} (PTBs) composed with a sequence of function calls, each of which can use either an existing object or a value returned from previous Move function calls.
-Aptos allows users to ad-hoc compile and run a piece of Move code as a transaction, named \textit{Script}, instead of deploying a Move contract, which essentially is a superset of \textit{Programmable Transaction Block} with arbitrary control flows.
+\begin{definition}[Transaction] A transaction $S$ in Move is a sequence of function calls without control flow, \issta{where each function call may use primitive values or existing objects as parameters}. \end{definition} On both Sui and Aptos, the two prevailing blockchains that adopt the Move language, a transaction can carry multiple Move function calls with slightly different implementation details.
+Sui supports \textit{Programmable Transaction Block} (PTBs) composed of a sequence of function calls, each of which can use either an existing object or a value returned from previous Move function calls.
+Aptos allows users to ad-hoc compile and run a piece of Move code as a transaction, named \textit{Script}, instead of deploying a Move contract, which is essentially a superset of \textit{Programmable Transaction Block} with arbitrary control flows.
 Both mechanisms enable a transaction to do multiple Move function calls in an atomic fashion.
-Thus, without loss of generality, transaction in this paper is defined as a sequence of function calls without control flows.
+Thus, without loss of generality, a transaction in this paper is defined as a sequence of function calls without control flows.

 \begin{definition}[Object consumption] For a function call $f$, if object $o$ is part of its input, we say the function $f$ consumes object $o$. \end{definition}

 \begin{definition}[Object production] For a function call $f$, if object $o$ is part of its output, we say the function $f$ produces object $o$. \end{definition}